pemoreau/advent-of-code/README.md

 As explained here: https://eli.thegreenplace.net/2018/go-and-algebraic-data-types/, a key point is to define a function (`isTree` for example) which is common to all struct that belong to the interface.

-In a second step, the type discrimination (instead of dynamic dispathing) is done by the `switch` statement and the use of `t.(type)` construct
+In a second step, the type discrimination (instead of dynamic dispatching) is done by the `switch` statement and the use of `t.(type)` construct

 After finishing the puzzle I discovered the [bitio](https://github.com/icza/bitio) library.
 I will try it when I have time.